chenan02/saigo/README.md

 ## Exercises

-Most of the exercises assume that you have already traversed a basic tutorial on Go.
-If you find the first exercise overwhelming, you should probably try working through a tutorial and returning.

-If this is your first look at Go, then a great place to start is [An Introduction to Programming in Go](https://www.golang-book.com/books/intro).
+The Saigo exercises are intended to be a tool for the instructor.
+Experienced developers may choose to use them as a way to jump right in the pool.
+However, to get the most out of them it is recommended that learners find an instructor.

+The first exercise (000-prep)[https://git.enova.com/nyukin/saigo/tree/master/exercise-000-prep] asks learners to look over Caleb
+Doxsey's [An Introduction to Programming in Go](https://www.golang-book.com/books/intro).
+Learners should schedule regular meetings with an instructor during the course of this book to ask questions, seek clarifications, and talk about Go!

-### Instructors
+### Working With Instructors

 Hopefully you will have instructors available to work with while learning.
 Never be afraid to ask instructors for help or clarification.
 There is no such thing as a _stupid_ question.
+Before starting work on a new exercise, try to schedule a brief meeting with an instructor to go over the requirements.
+No task is truly complete until the learner has discussed their solution(s) with an instructor.

 ### Comprehension Tasks (Important!)